kubabuda/ecat_servo/docs/004-lan9252-with-coe-stack.md

 # SOES as Arduino library

-Turns out it was not much work to port SOES as Arduino library.
+At this point it is not much work to port SOES as Arduino library.

 [Sample project using popular STM32F103 "BluePill" devboard](https://github.com/kubabuda/ecat_servo/blob/master/examples/SOES_arduino)